 Recipe FAQ

 Moist madeleines are pure butter madeleines or madeleine pur beurre in French.
-Using real, high-quality butter is essential in madeleine making.
-Butter provides a rich, buttery texture that turns madeleines into the perfect petite treat (a little treat in English).
+Using high-quality butter is essential in making madeleines.
+Butter provides a rich, buttery texture, making it the perfect petite treat (a little treat in English).

 Madeleine batter has to be refrigerated to achieve bump or hump formation.
-However, baked French madeleines do not need to be refrigerated: they should be stored for up to 2 days in an air-tight container at room temperature.
+However, baked French madeleines need not be refrigerated; they should be stored for up to 2 days in an airtight container at room temperature.

 Love madeleines?
 Try these next!